Typographic graphic reading ‘Editorial Series,’ representing the published editorial series at Tom Zappala Haircutting.

 In that context, anxiety is not irrational.
 It is data.
 It is the body registering a loss of control in an environment that has not historically earned trust.

-Precision by Inclusion
+Precision Through Inclusion

 This is not indulgence.
 It is structural access.